hms-dbmi/spp/README.md

 A unix-flavored OS with R (>= 3.3.0) installed.

 ## Installation
-Since package version 1.15.4 SPP is available on [CRAN](https://cran.r-project.org/web/packages/spp/index.html)
+Since version 1.15.4 spp is available on [CRAN](https://cran.r-project.org/web/packages/spp/index.html)

-Alternatively you can use modtools to install SPP:
+Alternatively you can use modtools to install spp:

 ```
 require(devtools)